MicrosoftDocs/architecture-center/docs/example-scenario/ai/loan-credit-risk-analyzer-default-modeling-content.md

     c.
 Responsible AI: Responsible AI is an approach to developing, assessing, and deploying AI systems in a safe, trustworthy, and ethical way.
 Because this model infers an approval or denial decision for a loan request, implementing the principles of Responsible AI is important:

     - Fairness metrics assess the effect of unfair behavior and enable mitigation strategies.
-Sensitive features and attributes are identified in the dataset and in cohorts of the population.
+Sensitive features and attributes are identified in the dataset and in cohorts (subsets) of the data.
 For more information, see [Model performance and fairness](/azure/machine-learning/concept-fairness-ml)

     - Interpretability is a measure of how well you can understand the behavior of a machine learning model.
 This component of Responsible AI generates human-understandable descriptions of the predictions of the model.
 For more information, see [Model interpretability](/azure/machine-learning/how-to-machine-learning-interpretability).